-The London market ended the day on a negative note and with 40% of the earlier losses of the day intact, while the New York market ended the day on a positive note and with 61.1% of the earlier gains of the day intact.
-This mixed close provides little in the way of direction but perhaps the positive nature of the close in New York and against the fact that both markets are overall short sold, might bring to the fore some cautious support and set the markets for a steady to perhaps even buoyant start for early trade today, against the prices set on Friday, as follows:
+The London market ended the day yesterday on a modest close to par positive note and with 40% of the gains of the day intact, while the New York market ended the day yesterday on a negative note and with 32.95% of the losses of the day intact.
+This mixed but mostly softer close does little to inspire confidence, nor does it indicate direction and one might think that the markets are due for little better than a hesitant start to early trade today, against the prices set yesterday, as follows: